Chemical Weathering: Hydrolysis, Oxidation and Acidic Reactions

 The red color from rust is because of the presence of iron.
 This is commonly found in banded iron formations over 3 billion years ago, when photosynthetic organisms were just emerging.

-When does chemical weathering occur?
+How does chemical weathering occur?

 Moist regions experience more chemical weathering because water is the basis of hydrolysis, oxidation and dissolution.